albertz/music-player/WhatIsAMusicPlayer.md

 ## Audio fingerprint

 An audio fingerprint represents the song.
 Depending on the properties of the fingerprint, you can compare a song for similarity (based on the similarity of the fingerprint) and search for duplicate songs.
 Also, there are services like [MusicBrainz](http://musicbrainz.org) where you can query for metadata information such as artist name and title for any given song fingerprint.
-This makes sense if these information are missing.
+This makes sense if these information is missing.

 This project can calculate the [AcoustId](http://acoustid.org/) fingerprint which is also used by MusicBrainz.